DmitriyLyalyuev/aws_ssh_config/Readme.md

     $ pip install boto3 awscli
     $ aws configure

-Enter your credentials to get access to AWS API.
+Enter your credentials to get access to the AWS API.

+Or you can use (environment variables)[https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variable-configuration].

 Create symlink to `.ssh_autocompletion` file in your home folder: